 Intel representatives deny such claims.
 Company executives have said that the Light Peak technology isn't going to replace USB ports and that both Light Peak and USB 3.0 will work together.
 In the meantime, you can find computers and accessories that incorporate USB 3.0 on the market today.

-For more information on USB and related topics, check out the links on the next page.
+For more information on USB and related topics, check out the links below.

 More Great Links

 - Chan, Norman.
 "Everything You Need to Know About USB 3.0, Plus First Spliced Cable Photos."
 Maximum PC.
 Aug.
 18, 2008.
 (Jan.
 28, 2011)http://www.maximumpc.com/article/features/everything_you_need_know_about_usb_30_plus_first_spliced_cable_photos